PsychoCod3r/libcsv/README.md

 **Installation and usage instructions:**

-1. Clone the libcsv and libdfloat repositories.
+1. Clone both the libcsv and libdfloat repositories.

-2. Run the following commands in the libdfloat directory:
+2. Follow the libdfloat repo's instructions for building libdfloat.

-   `gcc -c dfloat.c`

-   `ar -rsv libdfloat.a dfloat.o`

-3. Run the following commands in the libcsv directory:

-   `gcc -c csv_file.c csv_table.c`

-   `ar -rsv libcsv.a csv_file.o csv_table.o`

-   (Use the `-D_DEBUG` option in `gcc` to compile in debugging mode.)
+3. Go into the libcsv directory and enter `make` at the command shell.
+   To remove any temporary files, follow this with `make clean`.

 4. Place libcsv.a and libdfloat.a in the same directory.